deepjs/deepjs/README.md

 See [tutorials](./DOCS/tutorials.md) page for details.

-Despite of the state of documentations and too few tescases, deep has now achieved a certain kind of maturity and stability.
+Despite of documentations state and too few tescases, deep has now achieved a certain kind of maturity and stability.
 It is born through years of work and ideas, and has been named differently through its long history...

 Real huge thanks to [Kris Zyp](https://github.com/kriszyp) and all his incredible work on promises, json-schema, compositions, RQL, OCM, Persvr, etc.
 Thanks also a lot to his bunch of articles on Thin-Server, No-SQL, mVC, etc. and all those realy smart architecural considerations that lead us trough our research...

-Without him, deepjs were impossible.

-We are now polishing last little things and working hard on documentation and testcases to provide, as quick as possible, a full, totaly new and almost battle ready, astonishing web 3.0 plateform that we know you will realy enjoy.
+We are now polishing last little things and working hard on documentation and testcases to provide, as quick as possible, an astonishing, totaly new and almost battle ready web 3.0 plateform that we know you will realy enjoy.

 deepjs : simply made with love.